-Since I started working six months ago, the huge hidden dangers of hygiene issues with the security pants have not received the attention of the relevant personnel.
-When I first joined, my supervisor gave me a second-hand security uniform, which he said he had worn years ago.
+Since I started six months ago, the huge hidden dangers of the hygiene issues with the security pants have not received the attention of the relevant personnel.
+When I first joined, my supervisor gave me a second-hand security uniform, which he said he had worn back in the day.
 However, it was clearly worn by other security personnel before it was given to me.

 On the first day, I wore a volunteer shirt to work.
 That night, I washed this shirt in the washing machine and hung it on the windowsill to dry, and I wore it again to work the next day.
-Although it was very dirty, it was still wearable after washing.
-However, perhaps due to its age, there were some issues with the security label and the bottom of the pants.
-Over time, the problem of the security label not sticking appeared, and the bottom of the pants began to crack, but it was not to the extent that it would harbor certain bacteria or viruses, so overall it was still healthy.
+Although it was very dirty, it was still wearable after washing, but perhaps due to its age, there were some issues with the security tag and the bottom of the pants.
+Over time, the problem of the security tag not sticking appeared, and the bottom of the pants began to crack, but it was not to the extent that it would harbor certain bacteria or viruses, so overall it was still healthy.

-The next day, I wore this shirt to work, and during the morning shift photo, I didn't have a belt because it was forgotten when I was given the clothes.
-At that time, my earlier colleague Lin Haixiang found a belt for me, but this belt also seemed to be quite old and later became unusable, which is another story.
+The next day, I wore this shirt to work, and when I took a photo during the morning shift, I didn't have a belt because it was forgotten when I was given the clothes.
+At that time, my earlier colleague Lin Haixiang found a belt for me, but this belt also seemed to be quite old, and later it became unusable, but that's another story.

 When I got off work the next day, another colleague, Li Yang, brought me another set of clothes, so I finally had two sets of clothes to alternate for washing and wearing.

 Later, the problems with the first set of clothes became more serious.
-Even after sewing the crotch, it still easily came undone, and the security label often fell off.
+Even after sewing the crotch, it still easily came apart, and the security tag often fell off.
 So, I reported this issue to the team leader and others.
-Their advice was to sew the label on, so it wouldn't fall off.
+Their advice was to sew the tag on, so it wouldn't fall off.
 I remember that morning I went to the security booth at the south gate to ask for a needle and thread.
-Later, other places also couldn't stick the label, and there was only one set of security labels, so it was impossible to tear it off every time to change clothes.
+Later, other places also couldn't stick the tag, and there was only one set of security tags, so it was impossible to tear it off every time to change clothes.

 Until one day, the team leader collected sizes for new clothes in the group, at which point I reported the issues with the pants and shirt and submitted my size in the chain.

 Perhaps considering that it would take some time for the new clothes to arrive, one day after clocking out, the team leader said, "I don't know when the new clothes will arrive, you can wear someone else's for now."
 After saying this, the team leader took me into the hallway opposite the west gate and pointed to a set of clothes on the stairs, saying, "This is the one."
-It was obvious that this set might have been left behind by another former colleague.
+It was obvious that this set might have been left behind by another colleague who had resigned.

 At that time, I had no objections and took this set of security clothes.
 Then, after returning home, I washed it in the washing machine and hung it on the windowsill to dry.
 Later, after the clothes dried, I packed them away, and at that moment I was surprised to find that the crotch was open, in a state where the seams were coming apart on all sides.
 I immediately took a photo and sent it to the team leader, saying, "The crotch of this clothes you gave me is open, and I can't sew it."